scaffold-eth/scaffold-eth/README.md

 - [Docker Compose](https://docs.docker.com/compose/install/)
 - [Git](https://git-scm.com/)

-This brings up two containers, one each for the frontend and hardhat

 ***Note**: If you are using a Windows environment, you can use [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/) or a Bash emulator like "Git BASH" (which its included in [Git for Windows](https://gitforwindows.org/)).
 If you use WSL take into account that you should [configure Docker to use the WSL 2 backend](https://docs.docker.com/desktop/windows/wsl/).*